-For Bergrivier Municipality to continue improving the quality of services provided to its citizens it needs to generate the required revenue.
+For Bergrivier Municipality to continue improving the quality of services that is provided to its citizens it needs to generate the required revenue.
 In these tough economic times strong revenue management principles are fundamental to the financial sustainability of every municipality.
 The reality is that we are faced with development backlogs, poverty and increasing unemployment.

-The expenditure required to address these challenges will inevitably always exceed available funding hence difficult choices have to be made in relation to tariff increases and balancing expenditures against realistically anticipated revenues.
+The expenditure required to address these challenges will inevitably always exceed available funding hence difficult choices have to be made in relation to tariff increases and the balancing of expenditure against realistically anticipated revenue.